Skip to main content

 Android/Kotlin

-In Kotlin you can use below the code snippet for triggering AddUserWithTokenEvent:
+In Kotlin, you can use the code snippet below to trigger AddUserWithTokenEvent:

 Triggering AddUserWithTokenEvent (Kotlin)